If you’re coming up to the age of 55, it’s about time to start thinking about what you want to do with the money from your pension pot.

 But it’s also useful at this stage to pay for financial advice that will help you maximise your cash and remind you of services you may need later on that you should set aside cash for.

-Once you have looked at how much you will get from your State pension and how much you will get from your investments (using the financial adviser to give you ideas of how to get the best income from your investments) you might decide that you need more cash to live on.
+Once you have looked at how much you will get from your State Pension and how much you will get from your investments (based on your financial adviser’s recommendations) you might decide that you need more cash to live on.

-- Going to a part-time position rather than keeping on working full -time
+2. Going to a part-time position rather than keeping on working full-time

 As you know, we’re BRILLIANT at coming up with money-makers on the side.